tomasAlabes/tomasAlabes.github.io/blog/_posts/2013-08-22-Handling-attackers-in-your-web-application.md

 title:  "Handling attackers in your web application"
 description: "Techniques for handling attackers in your web application"
 date:   2013-03-13 12:30:16
+categories: web-development
-tags: [security, web]
+tags: security, web
-comments: true
-share: true
 ---

 Anyone designing an application for which security is remotely important must assume that it will be directly targeted by dedicated and skilled attackers.
 A key function of the application’s security mechanisms is being able to handle and react to these attacks in a controlled way.